nathanecross/seapipe/docs/source/usage.rst

 For more information, see :doc:`Wonambi annotations`

-To receive an overview of your dataset, including whether the each participant's directory is BIDS compatible, as well as how many sessions, recording (e.g. edfs) and annoation files they contain, you can call the property of every dataset ``pipeline.audit``
+To receive an overview of your dataset, including whether the each participant's directory is BIDS compatible, as well as how many sessions, recording (e.g. edfs) and annoation files they contain, you can call the property of every dataset:
+``pipeline.audit``
 ::
    Participants   BIDS?	   #sessions #recordings   #annotations sub-002	      TRUE	      2	         2	            2
    sub-004	      TRUE	      3	         3	            3
    sub-006	      TRUE	      2	         2	            1